Isaiahmmking/Resistor-Sorter/README.md

 ### Raspberry Pi (Python)
 - Captures a frame using `rpicam-jpeg`
-- Uploads the image to Roboflow (YOLOv8 hosted model)
+- Uploads the image to Roboflow (the YOLOv8 hosted model)
-- Sorts detected bands left-to-right by X-position
+- Sorts detected bands left-to-right by X-position --> so orientation does not matter
-- If **gold** appears first, assumes the resistor is flipped and reverses the band list
+- IE: If gold appears first, assumes the resistor is flipped and reverses the band list
 - Decodes the resistor value:
-  - 4-band logic: **two digits + multiplier** (tolerance is optional)
+  - 4-band logic: two digits + multiplier (tolerance is optional)
-- Maps the resistance value to a **bin index**
+- Maps the resistance value to a bin index
 - Sends commands to Arduino over USB serial

 ### Arduino (C++ / .ino)